Inheritance Law

 - Identifies who the heirs are,

-For foreign heirs, notary certificate of inheritance is often a faster route; however, court application is mandatory in contested situations.
+For foreign heirs, a notary certificate of inheritance is often the faster route; however, a court application is mandatory in contested situations.

 Documentation Requirements for Foreign Heirs

-- Civil registration in Turkey (for Turkish-citizen deceased),
+- Civil registry records in Turkey (for a Turkish-citizen deceased),

-- Apostilled family-tie documents (parent-child relationship, marriage, etc.),
+- Apostilled family-relationship documents (parent-child relationship, marriage certificate, etc.),

-The most challenging stage is documenting family ties born abroad without Turkish registration; particularly old marriages and births.
+The most challenging stage is documenting family relationships that were established abroad without any Turkish registration — in particular, older marriages and births.

 Transfer Procedures